9 Benefits to Getting Facials Monthly

 Okay.
 Now you know why waxing, over shaving, is more beneficial.
 But what about the cost of doing it?
 Depending on the area waxed, it can range anywhere from $15-$75.
 Maybe more if you add a vajacial, but that's for another time.
 But what about shaving?
 Razors cost $10.
 Maybe more if you get the really nice ones.
 And why wouldn't you?
 You're using them every day.
 So that means you're also replacing them a lot.
 That adds up.
 Waxing only needs done every few weeks, and less often when done regularly. $75 can be a lot up front, but when it's only once a month, for the convenience and benefits, that sounds a lot better to me.

 Waxing isn't for everyone.
 Not every one cares about hair growth, or smooth skin.
 But if you do, and you've experienced the drawbacks associated with shaving, I say try it!
 It won't hurt (much).
-Book your next wax today!
+Book your next brazilian, leg, or brow wax with Jefferson City’s own today!